Private sessions are available.

-In addition to our Pastor, Rev. Paul Pecchie, the Team consists of Co-Director Michele Niemier, Co-Director Jim Lehmann, and a dedicated group of Catholic Christian catechists who have a love of our Lord and a strong desire and passion to share their faith with those exploring the OCIA process.
+In addition to our Pastor, Rev. Paul Pecchie, the Team is led by Jim Lehmann, and includes a dedicated group of Catholic Christian catechists who have a love of our Lord and a strong desire and passion to share their faith with those exploring the OCIA process.

 The Team is eager to travel with you on your Journey of Faith, be there for you to answer your questions, and welcome you in Christian love.

 "I feel more in touch with Christ since I started the OCIA process.
 It has brought me and my family closer together.”